Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery Scenarios: Framework Implementations

 \subsection{Priority Function}

-Our framework allows us to prioritize one robot over another by significantly increasing the weight $w$ in eq.~\eqref{eq:ik} associated with the robot, thereby switching authority between the robots.
-To avoid the risk of a robot getting stuck owing to conflicts in priority and the system reaching a deadlock, we use a simple function for the priority function.
-As mentioned in Section \ref{sec:overview}, $p=0$ and $p=1$ correspond to prioritizing manufacturing and recovery robots, respectively.

-Numerous function arguments and forms can be candidates for the priority function.
-To simplify the problem as a heuristic approach, we employ relative distances $l_{i_m}$ between the end effector of the ${i_m}$-th autonomous manufacturing robot and the current target object as function arguments.
-The priority function is represented as follows.
+Our framework offers the capability to prioritize one robot over another by significantly increasing the weight $w$ in eq.~\eqref{eq:ik} associated with the specific robot, thereby facilitating the switching of authority between the robots.
+To mitigate the risk of a robot getting stuck due to conflicts in priority and the system reaching a deadlock, we employ a simple function for the priority function.
+As outlined in Section \ref{sec:overview}, $p=0$ and $p=1$ correspond to prioritizing manufacturing and recovery robots, respectively.
+Various function arguments and forms can serve as candidates for the priority function.
+To streamline the problem within a heuristic approach, we utilize relative distances $l_{i_m}$ between the end effector of the ${i_m}$-th autonomous manufacturing robot and the current target object as function arguments.
+The priority function is represented as follows:

 where $\bar{l}_{i_m}$ is a threshold determining when to switch priority.
 When the relative distance $l_{i_m}$ is smaller than threshold $\bar{l}_{i_m}$, the proposed framework prioritizes the autonomous manufacturing robot.
-Otherwise, the teleoperation recovery robot takes priority over the autonomous robots.
-That is, we can transform the design problem of priority function $p(*)$ into an optimization problem of the thresholds $\bar{\bm{l}} = [\bar{l}_{1} \cdots \bar{l}_{N_m}]^T $.
+Otherwise, the teleoperation recovery robot is prioritized over the autonomous robots.
+We can transform the design problem of priority function $p(*)$ into an optimization problem of the thresholds $\bar{\bm{l}} = [\bar{l}_{1} \cdots \bar{l}_{N_m}]^T $.

-The priority function in eq.~(\ref{eq:priotiry}) does not include any terms related to the teleoperated recovery robot.
-Therefore, priority switching is not affected by the human operator's behavior, which implies the safeness of the proposed framework in case of the operator's risky operation input.
-In the following sections, we assume that the operator's operation input does not include any unexpected operation.

-Using the output of the priority function, we update the weights in eq.~(\ref{eq:ik}) corresponding to the robot priority in the recovery process as follows.
+The priority function in eq.~(\ref{eq:priotiry}) does not incorporate any terms related to the teleoperated recovery robot.
+Consequently, priority switching remains unaffected by the human operator's behavior, ensuring the safety of the proposed framework in the event of risky operation input from the operator.
+In the subsequent sections, we operate under the assumption that the operator's input does not involve any unexpected operations.
+Utilizing the output of the priority function, we adjust the weights in eq.~(\ref{eq:ik}) corresponding to the robot priority in the recovery process as follows.

 where $w_o$ is a nominal weight and $\gamma$ is a coefficient for significantly increasing the weights.